enumatech/cljs-abi-viewer/README.md

 (time (log "Many apps" (doall (repeatedly 1000 app))))
 ```

-It means we can use this approach to smaller apps and just
+It means we can use this approach for smaller apps and just
-regenerate the whole DOM or big parts of it on every change
+regenerate the whole DOM, or big parts of it, a few times a second,
-a few times a second.
+on every change in the underlying data model.

 This opens up the possibility to create vastly simpler
 interactive application architecture than what we see with